Ella-Hoeppner/Quoot/README.md

   * tbh I don't really love the names cons or conj...
   * maybe pushf, pushb, fpush, and bpush, respectively?
 * Use &str rather than String for string objects
-* str function
+* string functions
-  * also substr
+  * mainly str and substr
-  * make get return a char
+  * make get return a char for strings
     * should we have char as it's own type or just treat them as one-character strings?
-* maybe get rid of Sexp in parser, just use a subset of QuootValue?
-* ParserState can probably be simplified/cleaned up a bit now that it only needs to handle one expression at a time
-  * probably don't need to start the expression_stack with an empty vector?
-* use &str in place of &[char] in parser
-  * should be doable with char_indices
+      * probably as it's own type
 * fork imbl
   * impl Hash on Hashmap
 * QuootValue::Hashmap
   * hashmap constructor fn
-  * implement get, set cases
+  * implement get, set, count cases
+  * functions:
     * merge
-  * maybe make skip work on hashmaps too?
+    * map?
+    * zipmap
+    * keys
+    * vals
-    * could take an arbitrary number of args for this case
+  * make without work with it, should take an arbitrary number of keys to remove as args
   * QuootValue::Hashmap.as_fn
-* add hashmaps and sets
-  * add constructors fns for the corresponding names to the default environment
-  * add `get` to the default environment
-  * map? or hashmap? function
+  * map? function
+  * as_fn case
+* QuootValue::Hashset
+  * set constructor fn
+  * implement get, set, count cases
+  * functions:
+    * union
+    * intersection
+    * difference
+    * set?
+  * make without work with it, should take an arbitrary number of keys to remove as args
-* lambdas
+  * QuootValue::Hashmap.as_fn
-* once lambdas are implemented, translate my cljs kd-tree implementation to Quoot
-  * run benchmarks for cljs, clj, and Quoot
-* let forms
+  * map? function
-* quoting
+  * as_fn case
 * unquoting
-  * just inside quotes for now, don't worry about top-level unquoting yet
+  * just inside quotes, at first
-* eval
-  * this will involve implementing the ability to spin up a new interpreter arbitrarily, which will also be useful later for top-level unquoting
 * top-level unquoting

 ### low priority
 * Use rustyline crate for a nicer repl
+* maybe get rid of Sexp in parser, just use a subset of QuootValue?
+* ParserState can probably be simplified/cleaned up a bit now that it only needs to handle one expression at a time
+  * probably don't need to start the expression_stack with an empty vector?
+* use &str in place of &[char] in parser
+  * should be doable with char_indices
 * in parser, use character indexes to give more descriptive parser errors
 * ordered hashmaps
   * I guess these might just have to consist of a hashmap and a list/vector?